rishikarajesh23/voice_based_interviewprep_bot/README.md

 ```
 ---

-## 🌟 Acknowledgment
+## Acknowledgment

-This project is developed as part of a mini project to enhance interview readiness using AI-driven technologies.
+This project is developed as part of our academic mini project to enhance interview readiness using AI-driven technologies.

 ---